RedisLabs-Field-Engineering/redis-enterprise-monitoring-extension/README.md

 1. Download and unzip the RedisEnterpriseMonitor-1.0.0.zip to the "<MachineAgent_Dir>/monitors" directory
 2. Please place the extension in the "monitors" directory of your Machine Agent installation directory.
    Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
-3. Configure the extension by referring to the below section.
+3. Configure the extension by referring to the section listed below.
 The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
    Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
 4. Restart the machine agent.